mongodb-labs/mongo-arrow/bindings/python/docs/source/index.rst

   The complete API documentation, organized by module.

 :doc:`schemas`
-  Important notes about the usage of PyMongoArrow Schemas with nested data.
+  Important notes about the usage of PyMongoArrow Schemas.

 Getting Help
 ------------